wgw0/S3-GROUPCW/README.md

 5. Similarly try and comment parts of code that are complex or just not easy to follow.

 6. Create an issue for what you are working on so the group is aware of the current functions being worked on.
+Make these issues informative not just "front-end" or "back-end".

 7. Try and keep your local files updated regularly so you are not working on deprecated code.

 ## Authors